Future-of-Fremantle

 Economic Development Strategy and Land Use Plan

-Department of Planning, Lands and Heritage | Government of Western Australia | Perth, Western Australia | 2022-2024
+Department of Planning, Lands and Heritage | Government of Western Australia

 An economic development strategy to promote future economic growth, investment, and employment into Fremantle

-A land use plan of the Inner harbor that builds on the unique identity of Fremantle | Walyalup and is shared by the community
+A land use plan of the inner harbor that builds on the unique identity of Fremantle | Walyalup and is shared by the community

 Best practice engagement process bringing a new era of investment into the area through diverse industry sectors